 Avoiding Trust – Why Am I Afraid of Intimacy?

 Intimate relationships require a degree of trust.
 Allowing yourself to get close to another person often requires a degree of vulnerability.
 While you are likely to have many positive feelings, some may resemble what you felt before you were betrayed in the past.
 Our bodies detect threats by searching for patterns.
 If vulnerability once preceded pain, future states of vulnerability might trigger an alarm to warn you of impending danger.
-Despite being in a safe environment, you might feel dread or panic.
+Despite being in a safe environment, you might feel dread or panic from the past, but attribute it to the present.

 To avoid any anxiety, you may simply avoid intimacy the moment it threatens to appear.
 You may avoid disclosing things about yourself, keep secrets, stick to superficial conversations, put up a wall, or leave the relationship altogether.
 The strategy here is to ensure you never feel betrayed by never needing to trust someone.